 Complete equality with NHS staff by ending outsourcing at GOSH and making these workers NHS employees!

-Donate to our strike fund on the bottom of this page and support our workers!
+Donate to our strike fund and support our workers!